 MORGANTOWN, W.Va. – Clean-up is underway in Monongalia County following a powerful storm that caused significant damage, ripping the roof off the facility that houses several social service agencies.

 Hazel’s House of Hope took a direct hit from the storm Sunday night.
 Ron Justice, with Morgantown Community Resources, estimated 20,000 square feet. of the roof was torn off the former Ramada Inn.
+Homeowners who also had their roofs damaged may need the services of local roofers to do the necessary repairs.
+Commercial roofing replacement and repairs may also be required by affected commercial spaces and offices.

 “The primary area of damage is over the wing where the Bartlett House is located, primarily the fourth floor but it penetrated down through to the third and second floor,” Justice reported.

 Once the roof was torn from the facility, the heavy rains poured into the building causing major water damage to the interior.
 According to Justice, early assessments found at least 50 rooms with some water damage.
+A commercial roofing company will have to be hired to repair the damage before the building can be used again.
+Click Here for the contact details of a roofing company located in Tampa.

 When the storm hit, there were 30 people staying at the facility with Bartlett House, which offers emergency, temporary and permanent house opportunities for individuals experiencing homelessness.
 No one was injured and everyone was evacuated and then transported to a nearby hotel.